zushicat/covid-19-data-crawler/README.md

 https://github.com/CSSEGISandData/COVID-19/issues/1008

-In case you're interested in infection spread models, have a look here:
+In case you're interested in infection spread models based on this data, have a look here:
 https://github.com/zushicat/infection-modeling (right now Cologne, Germany, only)